Kat-lev/Kat-lev/README.md

 # Hi, I'm Kat 🐈
-I'm a recent full-stack bootcamp graduate.
+I'm a recent full-stack bootcamp grad exploring internationalisation and applying it across my projects.

 Come say hi – I'm nice!

 ## 💖 Recent projects
 **Reverberacions d'amor i odi** – full-stack web application created in React (JS) and Python (deployed link and GitHub repo coming soon).
-This project was presented at Mozilla Fest, Barcelona in November 2025, and we're now working on RAIO V2!
+This project was presented at Mozilla Fest, Barcelona in November 2025, and we're now working on RAiO V2!

 ## 💖 Currently working on
-- Front-end projects in React, exploring different libraries and frameworks
+- Mastering i18n architecture!
-- Automating QA testing with Playwright for my own project with a focus on accessibility and usability through language - once a linguist, always a linguist!
+- Automating QA testing with Playwright for my own project with a focus on LQA - once a linguist, always a linguist!

 ## 💖 Human languages